 Little did she know, not all consumer reviews reflect five-star service and pearly whites.
 In recent weeks, the company has received a laundry list of one-star reviews and negative comments on a variety of platforms, like Google reviews.

-“More than scamming, this is scary,” Michelle said.
+“More than scamming, this is scary,” Ziegler said.

 The company is also no stranger to Better Business Bureau complaints.
 According to Utah Better Business Bureau President, Jane Rupp, the number of complaints against Smilelove has increased from an average of less than 50 per month, to more than 113 in the past week.

 Rupp said Smilelove was once responsive, but stopped answering complaints sent to the BBB by consumers in the beginning of March.

 “If you do business with this company, you may not get aligners, and unfortunately those who have already done business are probably not going to get anything either,” Rupp said.